Zhaoyu-Qu/engineering-learning/technical-skills/Git Notes.md

 - `git log`
 - `git diff`
 - `git checkout` updates HEAD and current branch
-- `git checkout branch/commit -- path/to/file` check out an item from Git history or another branch
+- `git checkout branch/commit -- path/to/file` checks out an item from the Git history or another branch into your current working space.
+Operates at the file or directory level
+- `git cherry-pick commit` operates at the commit level, brining over all changes in the specified commit(s)
 - `git stash`
 - `git stash apply` applies a stash (default is the latest, named stash@{0})